JmfanBU/ReachNNStar/README.md

 We have tested our code with memory size 3072 MB.

+We note that since VM does not support GPU usage and have limited RAM memory, the runtime result could be different from what we report.

 ## Installation

 Please skip this step if you are using our tool in the provided VM.